luislucena16/midnight-validator-dashboard/README.md

 ### Contribution Guidelines

-This is a template designed to be used as a starting point for new projects.
+This project is designed to be forked and used as a base for improvements or new developments.
 You can:

-1. **Use as Template** - Click "Use this template" to create a new repository
-2. **Fork** the repository for your own project
+1. **Fork** the repository for your own project
-3. **Contribute** - Any PR is welcome to improve the template
+2. **Contribute** - Any PR is welcome to improve the project

 If contributing:
 1. **Fork** the repository